witchyface/pidgelotto/README.md

   - Cooldown between lotteries
   - Fallback prize in case of error.
 - **Live Config Reloading:** Apply config changes on the fly without restarting the server.
 - **Time Command:** Players can check how many seconds are left in the Grace Period, the Lotto, or the Cooldown.
+-  **Notification Toggle:** Players can choose whether they want to receive lotto notifications, keeping chat clutter to a minimum.

 With Pidgelotto, you can bring an engaging, automated lottery experience to your server while keeping full control over its mechanics.